guilistocco/Disaster-Response-Pipeline/README.md

 ## Why this is an important project?
-In a Big Data context, which we live in, there are many data to manipulate, but not much knowledge.
-With this project I tried to show my my skills on all steps of the ETL Process.
+In a Big Data context which we live in, there are much data, but not much knowledge.
+With this project I tried to show my skills on all steps of the ETL Process.
 It starts manipulating data from csv files, changing data types, removing duplicated values and ends saving all into a SQL database.

-As an engineer student, I saw the oportunity to use data science in a traffic context.
-The porpuse of this project is to reflect about a few assumptions every one that uses public or private transportation wonder: Does cars on the left lane run faster?
-Does heavy vehicles alwyas stay on right lanes?
-How can we predict the speed of new cars?
-Those questions were answered using data science skills.
+In adition, a web app is created to show some results obtained from the data.
+To do so Plotly makes data vizualizations and Flask along Boostrap make the app design.

 ## Summary of analysis
+This project is capable of getting message and returning what it refers to in terms of themes as water shortage, huricanes and medical help.

+Going deeper into analysis, the graphs show the distribution of tokens (mostly words) and caracters of each message of the training set

 ## Libraries
 * Pandas
 * Numpy
 * SQLAlchemy
+* Flask
-*
+* Bootstrap
 * Scikit Learn (a lot!)